Duplication Policies & Services

-- To place a duplication request, please send completed form to or contact Rachel Robinson at the following e-mail address (LAL@tulane.edu) or by phone (504-865-5681).
+- To place a duplication request, please send the completed form to the Latin American Library office via email (LAL@tulane.edu).
 The physical size and condition of the items requested will determine if reproduction will be possible.

 - Approval is granted on a case-by-case basis by the Director of the Latin American Library or by the Curator of Special Collections upon review of written requests and condition report of the requested materials.
 Please note that it is not the general policy of the Latin American Library to duplicate entire rare books or archival collections.